What would be your top three priorities, if elected?

 What do you perceive to be your state’s greatest challenges over the next decade?

-I dread it, but the state will probably go to an income tax system if the property tax system isn’t fixed correctly.
 If it were up to me, I’d be in favor of removing all taxes on improvements and labor.
 The basic idea is not taking something someone else labored to create.
 I think that the natural resources are a bit different though, since no one really made those.
 I also expect that there is probably some reasonable limit to where people won’t get taxed on just having a place to live, similar to how we don’t tax basic food, but do tax prepared food.
 These ideas are not new – Locke, Jefferson, Paine, and others since time immemorial have discussed.
 Hamilton was a proponent of the consumption tax, but I believe many of the worst ideas in our federal Government came from Hamilton, so I’d rather not emulate those ideas.

 What do you believe is the ideal relationship between the governor and the state legislature?